Bike Tour FAQs

 Can vegetarian/gluten free/vegan dietary needs be accommodated?

 Yes!
 We’re more than happy to make sure your dietary needs are being met.
-Please be honest about your dietary needs in your registration form so your guides know what to make when they’re preparing lunch or setting out snacks.
+Please be honest about your dietary needs in your R.I.D.E form so your guides know what to make when they’re preparing lunch or setting out snacks.
 We try our best to make dinner reservations at restaurants with accommodating menus, but we can’t guarantee that each establishment is completely gluten-free or vegan.

 Should I train for my tour?
 Do I need to be in shape?